ZacGamble/featherlitebooks/README.md

     *   Inheritance is shown in `src/types/index.ts`.
 I created `BaseRecord` and `UserSpecificRecord` interfaces that other more specific types (like `Client`, `Expense`, `InventoryItem`) extend.
 This means they automatically get common fields like `id`, `created_at`, and `user_id`, which keeps types clean and organized.

     *   Polymorphism is demonstrated with the `getDisplayInformation` function in `src/utils/displayUtils.ts`.
 This single function can cleverly handle different types of records (like a `Client` or an `Expense`).
 It figures out what kind of record it's dealing with and then returns display information that's specific to that type.

+●  **search functionality with multiple row results and displays**

+    *   You can see our search functionality in action on the list screens, for instance, the `ExpenseListScreen.tsx`.
+There's a search bar where users can type what they're looking for.
+As they type, the app filters the list of expenses on the fly, checking fields like name, category, and vendor.
+The matching expenses are then shown in a clear, scrollable list, with each item neatly displaying its key details.